 Programming funded by these grants will utilize STEM-focused content, instructional strategies, training approaches, and collaboration and dissemination technologies to assist school educators and staff in implementing and enhancing learning in and outside of the classroom, with a primary focus on BLM-related subject matter.
-Following project completion, all resources and related content developed under these grants will be made available via NEEF's Greening STEM Hub.
+Following project completion, all resources and related content developed under these grants will be made available via NEEF's Greening

+STEM Hub.
 For examples of successful past projects check out NEEF's collection of project videos and educational resources at www.neefusa.org/education/eeweek/greening-stem.

-This competition is open to all BLM field sites.
-Proposed projects must be submitted by a BLM point of contact.
-The proposal must demonstrate active involvement by BLM staff, a school or school district, and a community-based non-profit organization.
+This grant competition is open to all BLM field sites working with a nonprofit that can receive the funds.
+Applications must be submitted online by a BLM point of contact or their nonprofit partner.
+The application must demonstrate active and collaborative involvement by BLM staff, a school or school district, and a community-based non-profit organization.